mnemonic-no/act-scio/scripts/feeds/README.md

 Add a line to feeds.txt starting with 'f' (for full), then a space and then the feed url

-### If it is a partial feed (the feed only contains the ingress and the actuall feed is online)
+### If it is a partial feed (the feed only contains the ingress and the actual feed is online)

 Add a line to feeds.txt starting with 'p' (for partial), then a space and then the feed url.
 This will download the page, trying to extract the text only (to avoid multiple downloads of the same document as far as possible).